Female genital mutilation

 In December 2012, the UN General Assembly adopted a resolution on the elimination of female genital mutilation.

-In 2013, UNICEF launched a report documenting the prevalence of FGM in 29 countries, as well as beliefs, attitudes, trends, and programmatic and policy responses to the practice globally.
+Building on a previous report from 2013, in 2016 UNICEF launched an updated report documenting the prevalence of FGM in 30 countries, as well as beliefs, attitudes, trends, and programmatic and policy responses to the practice globally.

 WHO is publishing “Guidelines on the Management of Health Complications from Female Genital Mutilation” in 2016, which aim to support health care professionals in their care to girls and women that have undergone FGM.

-In 2008, the World Health Assembly passed a resolution (WHA61.16) on the elimination of FGM, emphasizing the need for concerted action in all sectors - health, education, finance, justice and women's affairs.
+In 2008, the World Health Assembly passed resolution WHA61.16 on the elimination of FGM, emphasizing the need for concerted action in all sectors - health, education, finance, justice and women's affairs.

 WHO efforts to eliminate female genital mutilation focus on: